 The Enviroschools programme sits within The Toimata Foundation.
 It is a not-for-profit trust that supports children and young people to be active citizens, contributing to ecological regeneration and the creation of healthy, resilient and sustainable communities.

 The Enviroschools Programme is implemented regionally, alongside regional council boundaries and sponsors.
-Each Enviroschool has a Facilitator who guides and support the journey.
+Each Enviroschool has a Facilitator who guides and supports the journey.
 A region will usually have a number of people working as facilitators and a Regional Coordinator who ensures collaboration, networking and support between all agencies.

 Karakia are Māori incantations and prayers, used to invoke spiritual guidance and protection.
 Increasingly mainstream primary schools and early childhood settings are exploring the use of karakia.
 In this resource we have included karakia for a range of purposes, both Christian and in the the traditional style, to tautoko or support enviroschools in that exploration.
 The karakia have come from a range of sources, including the Enviroschools Kit.
 Please find the resources here.